GDPR

 • Anonymization of AGG-relevant characteristics

-• Focus on professional platforms (LinkedIn, Xing) + optional public profiles where the use case is job-relevant
+• Focus on professional platforms (LinkedIn, Xing) + optional public profiles when the use case is job-relevant

 • Audit-proof documentation